Langevin dynamics of lattice Yang-Mills-Higgs and applications: Introduction

 \section{Introduction}

 Given a compact Lie group $G$ with Lie algebra $\mfg$, the Euclidean quantum Yang--Mills--Higgs (YMH) model on $\mR^d$ with structure group $G$ is formally defined by a ``probability measure'' \begin{equ} \dif\mu_\YMH(A,\Phi) \propto \exp\big( S_{\YMH}(A,\Phi) \big)\, \dif A\, \dif \Phi. \end{equ} Here the ``connection'' field (or Yang--Mills field) $A$ is a $\mfg$-valued 1-form, the Higgs field $\Phi$ takes values in a vector space endowed with an inner product, on which $G$ has an orthogonal representation, and $\dif A \dif\Phi$ is a formal Lebesgue measure.
 In a more general geometric setting, $A$ is a connection on a given principal bundle on $\mR^d$, the representation of $G$ determines an associated vector bundle, and $\Phi$ is a section of the associated bundle; in this paper, we assume that the principal and the associated bundles are trivial.
-The continuum YMH action $S_{\YMH}$ is given by\footnote{The ``action'' is $-S_{\YMH}$ in physics, but we prefer to write the measure in the form $\exp(S_{\YMH})$ for convenience.} \begin{equ} S_{\YMH}(A,\Phi) \eqdef - \int_{\mR^{d}} \Big(|F_A(x)|^2 + |\dif_A \Phi (x)|^2 +V(\Phi(x)) \Big)\, \dif x\;, \end{equ} where $F_A$ is the curvature 2-form of $A$ and $\dif_A$ denotes the covariant derivative on the Higgs fields defined by the connection $A$, namely, $\dif_A\Phi = \dif\Phi+A\Phi$ where $\dif$ is the exterior derivative and $A\Phi$ is understood via the induced representation of $\mfg$ on the target space of $\Phi$.
+The continuum YMH action $S_{\YMH}$ is given by \footnote{In physicists's standard convention one put the minus sign in \eqref{eq:YMH_measure} instead of \eqref{eq:YM_energy}.
+Here we prefer to write the measure in the form $\exp(S_{\YMH})$ for convenience.} \begin{equ} S_{\YMH}(A,\Phi) \eqdef - \int_{\mR^{d}} \Big(|F_A(x)|^2 + |\dif_A \Phi (x)|^2 +V(\Phi(x)) \Big)\, \dif x\;. \end{equ} Here, $F_A$ is the curvature 2-form of $A$.
+Also, $\dif_A$ denotes the covariant derivative on the Higgs fields defined by the connection $A$, namely, $\dif_A\Phi = \dif\Phi+A\Phi$ where $\dif$ is the exterior derivative and $A\Phi$ is understood via the induced representation of $\mfg$ on the target space of $\Phi$.
 The potential $V(\Phi(x))$ is polynomial in $\Phi$ which is invariant under rotation of the space in which $\Phi$ takes values, for instance $V(\Phi(x))= m|\Phi (x)|^2 + \frac12 |\Phi(x)|^4$.
 When $G$ is abelian, this is also called the Coleman--Weinberg model.
 The model without the term $ |\dif_A \Phi (x)|^2$ and with $V=0$ will be called pure Yang--Mills (YM) model.